Australian native police: Intense conflict 1880–1884

 The Native Mounted Police expanded in the early 1880s.
-By 1882 Commissioner Seymour had 184 officers and troopers in this force at his disposal.
+By 1882, Commissioner Seymour had 184 officers and troopers in this force at his disposal.

-In 1881 there were reports of some notable incidents of murder.
+In 1881, there were reports of some notable incidents of murder.
 In February, sub-Inspector George Dyas was speared and clubbed to death by Aboriginal people near the isolated town of Croydon.
 Sub-Inspector Kaye was speared through the heart and killed in a desperate defensive action by an Aboriginal man.

-Many Indigenous people were killed following this incident.
+Many Indigenous people were killed following the incident.
 Some fled the shootings by going to another town in Gilberton and sought protection with the police there.

 Later that same year Mary Watson, the wife of a beche-de-mer fisherman at Lizard Island was attacked by local Aboriginal people.
 A Chinese workman named Ah Leong was killed and Mary, her baby and another workman named Ah Sam escaped in a large iron boiling pot which was quickly improvised into a makeshift raft.
 It was assumed that the three were later killed by Aboriginal people from the McIvor River to the north of Cooktown.
 Sub-Inspector Hervey Fitzgerald led a series of reprisal raids in which "tenfold vengeance has been exacted".
 It was later discovered that Mrs Watson, her baby and Ah Sam had drifted onto a nearby island and died of thirst.

-In January 1883, near the mining township of Cloncurry, the local Kalkadoon and Maithakari people attacked a Native Police camp which resulted in the death of a Native Police officer.
+In January 1883, near the mining township of Cloncurry, the local Kalkadoon and Maithakari people attacked a Native Police camp, which resulted in the death of a Native Police officer.
 Sub-Inspector Marcus Beresford was also beaten to death and several of his troopers wounded.
 A massacre perpetrated by the Native Police were afterwards conducted, but in the following year the Kalkadoon were still able to kill the well-known pastoralist James Powell at Calton Hills.
 In response, sub-Inspector Frederic Urquhart, his troopers tracked down a group of around 150 Kalkadoon.
-This dispersal came to be known as the conflict of Battle Mountain.
-Urquhart and his troopers stayed in the area on continuous patrol killing more Aboriginal people for a further nine weeks.
+This dispersal came to be known as the Conflict of Battle Mountain.
+Urquhart and his troopers stayed in the area on patrol for a further nine weeks, killing more Aboriginal people.